 To help you select your algorithm, Amazon SageMaker includes the most common machine learning algorithms which have been pre-installed and optimized to deliver up to 10 times the performance you’ll find running these algorithms anywhere else.
-Amazon SageMaker also comes pre-configured to run TensorFlow and Apache MXNet in Docker containers.
+Amazon SageMaker also comes pre-configured to run TensorFlow, Apache MXNet, and Chainer in Docker containers.
 You can also download these open source containers to your local environment and use the Amazon SageMaker Python SDK to test your scripts in local mode before using Amazon SageMaker for training or hosting your model in production.
 You also have the option of using your own framework.

 You can begin training your model with a single click in the Amazon SageMaker console.
 Amazon SageMaker manages all of the underlying infrastructure for you and can easily scale to train models at petabyte scale.
 To make the training process even faster and easier, Amazon SageMaker can automatically tune your model to achieve the highest possible accuracy.